 Uninvolved parents do not pay attention to their children’s behavior or activities.
 They do not set limits or boundaries.
 If they do, they do not enforce the consequences.
 They have little or no discipline.

-Children raised with this parenting style usually fare the worst in outcomes among the four parenting styles.
+Children raised with this parenting style usually have the worst outcomes among the four parenting styles.

-5. They always choose easier over better parenting practices
+5. Choose easier over better parenting practices constantly

 Life can be tough, especially these days.